 9. Project Confidence

-Being a strong communicator is much more than what you say.
-How you say it—both your body language and tone of voice—may matter more than the words themselves.
+Being a strong communicator is more than what you say.
+How you say it—both in your body language and tone of voice—may matter more than the words themselves.

-UCLA Professor Albert Mehrabian, an expert in nonverbal communications, proved through his research that what you say is negligible compared to how you say it.
+Albert Mehrabian, a professor at the University of California, Los Angeles, and an expert in nonverbal communication, proved through his research that what you say is negligible compared to how you say it.
 Body language and inflection matter more.

-“Non-verbal elements are particularly important for communicating feelings and attitude, especially when they are incongruent: if words and body language disagree, one tends to believe the body language,” Professor Mehrabian told the site Right Attitudes.
+“Nonverbal elements are particularly important for communicating feelings and attitude, especially when they’re incongruent: If words and body language disagree, one tends to believe the body language,” Mehrabian told the site Right Attitudes.

-That said, you can look like a leader through confident body language, including posture, stance, handshake, eye contact, and a smile.
+That said, you can look like a leader through confident body language, such as your posture, stance, handshake, eye contact, and smile.

 Related: 4 Tips for Developing Your Personal Leadership Style

-What else can you do to propel you career?
-If you want to sharpen your skills but don’t have the time nor resources to go back to school full- or even part-time, consider taking an online course.
+What else can you do to propel your career growth?
+If you want to sharpen your skills but don’t have the time or resources to go back to school full- or even part-time, consider taking an online course.

-According to HBS Professor Das Narayandas, there’s a plethora of options that can benefit the employee and the employer.
+According to HBS Professor Das Narayandas, there’s a plethora of options that can benefit you and your employer.

-As he said to the Harvard Business Review, “The good news is that the growing assortment of online courses, social and interactive platforms, and learning tools from both traditional institutions and upstarts…offers a solution.
-[They are] flexible and immediately accessible, and it enables employees to pick up skills in the context in which they must be used.
+As Narayandas said to the Harvard Business Review, “The good news is that the growing assortment of online courses, social and interactive platforms, and learning tools from both traditional institutions and upstarts…offers a solution.
+[They’re] flexible and immediately accessible, and it enables employees to pick up skills in the context in which they must be used.
 In effect, it’s a 21st-century form of on-the-job training.”

-But there are many affordable online business courses that you can work around your schedule.
+There are many affordable online business courses that can work around your schedule.
 Your employer might even cover the cost.